-- (1) The only permitted cobalt refinery in North America capable of producing battery materials, (the "Refinery"); and - (2) The Iron Creek Project in Idaho, the Company's flagship mineral project (the "Iron Creek Project").
+- (i) a primary cobalt refinery located in Ontario, Canada (the "Refinery"); and - (ii) the Iron Creek Project in Idaho, the Company's flagship mineral project (the "Iron Creek Project").

-Electra is listed on the TSX Venture Exchange ("TSXV") as a Tier 2 mining issuer, and trades under the symbol "ELBM" and on the OTCQX under the symbol "ELBMF".
-The Company is a reporting issuer in all of the provinces and territories of Canada and files its continuous disclosure documents with the Canadian Securities Authorities in such jurisdictions.
+The issued and outstanding common shares of the Company (the "Common Shares") are listed and posted for trading on the TSX Venture Exchange (the "TSXV") and on the Nasdaq Capital Market ("Nasdaq") under the symbol "ELBM".
+The Company is a reporting issuer in all the provinces and territories of Canada and files its continuous disclosure documents with the Canadian Securities Authorities in such jurisdictions.
 Such documents are available on SEDAR at www.sedar.com.
 Electra's filings through SEDAR are not incorporated by reference in this AIF.

 The Company's registered office is located at Suite 2400, Bay Adelaide Centre, 333 Bay Street, Toronto, Ontario, M5H 2T6.
-The Company's corporate head office is located at 401 Bay Street, 6th Floor, Toronto, Ontario, M5H 2Y4.
+The Company's corporate head office is located at 133 Richmond Street West, Suite 602, Toronto, Ontario, M5H 2L3.